f418me/f418me-mcp-server/README.md

 }
 ```

-Replace the `NWC_CONNECTION_STRING` value with your own Lightning wallet
+Replace the `NWC_CONNECTION_STRING` value with your own Lightning wallet connection string.

-connection string.
+## Requirements

+- Node.js 20+
+- Lightning wallet with NWC support (e.g., [Alby Hub](https://albyhub.com))
+- Twilio account (for SMS functionality)

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+## Support

+For issues and questions, please use the [GitHub Issues](https://github.com/f418me/f418me-mcp-server/issues) page.